salewski/ads-github-tools/README.md

 ```
 That invocation clones all of a user's GitHub repos for which there is no
 working directory beneath the current directory.
 It can be thought of as
-creating clones of "all the new stuff (and /just/ the new stuff)"; it operates
+creating clones of "all the new stuff (and *just* the new stuff)"; it operates
 much more quickly than invocations that operate on all of a user's GitHub
 repos (assuming only a minority of them are "missing", which is the common
 case).
 Note that the `'-m'` (`--missing-only`) option was introduced in the
 version of `ads-github-fetch-all-upstreams` released with `ads-github-tools-0.2.0`.

-At the moment (2021-03-27) there are nine tools:
+At the moment (2022-10-16) there are ten tools:

 * `ads-github-cache` - Manipulate the `ads-github-tools` cache.
 Mainly used to
   keep relevant GitHub data at-the-ready for use by the other utilities, but